Developing a learning pathway to suit the needs and the ability of each

 of Education (QCE).

-Students planning to undertake tertiary study are able to plan a course of
+Students planning to undertake tertiary study are able to plan a course

-between five and six Queensland Curriculum and Assessment Authority (QCAA)
+of between five and six Queensland Curriculum and Assessment Authority (QCAA)

 subjects from those offered at the College.
-Students must meet
+Students must meet all requirements

 More information regarding the actual subjects studied in a year level